|Helpful Information and Forms|

 Some of the below links are in PDF format

-Effective January 1, 2014, account set up fees will be suspended by 25%.
+Effective January 1, 2014, account set up fees will be reduced by 25% for an indefinite period of time.
 This will lower the current account set up fee from $100 to $75.

 Current Utility Rates